 - Is there a dress code while attending training?
 Yes, we encourage our Learners to prepare for the working world of a Flight Attendant, which always requires you to be neat. well groomed and ready to start operating a flight.

 - We are you based/located/situated?
 We are based in the Cradle Moon Conservatory, off Beyers Naude Drive, Muldersdrift, Johannesburg, Gauteng, South Africa.
 Unfortunately, we do not have branches nationally, all training is done at our Academy in Johannesburg.
 This enables us to do your practical’s at O R Tambo International Airport.

-- What are the qualification required for a South African Licensed Flight Attendant?
+- What are the qualifications required for a South African Licensed Flight Attendant?
 The student must be 18 years or older Grade 12/Matric or equivalent (chat with us, we do make exceptions) Proficient in English (International standard language requirement) Medically fit

 - How do I register for the IFAC or SFAC Course?
 You can go to our registration page on our website, complete the registration form, then click the register button, this will email us your form directly, or request a Registration Form to complete manually, once you have completed your Registration Form, you must email us your POP (Proof of Payment) for your Registration Fee of R600.00 on firstname.lastname@example.org.
-To secure your seat on the relevant course, you must make a deposit of R500.00, and email us proof thereof, or pay directly online on our website.
+To secure your name on the list on the relevant course, you must make a deposit of R500.00, and email us proof thereof, or pay directly online on our website.
 Once we have received proof of payment for registration fee and your registration form, we will contact you directly with the next steps for you to start out awesome course.